 STRONG, STABLE CORE

-Offset training simply means you’re creating an imbalance by holding a weight in only one hand.
+Offset training simply means you’re creating an imbalance by intentionally loading one side of your body with weight.
 This engages the stabilizer muscles, which are mainly found in the hips and core.

 Today’s move uses the principle of offset training by holding a weight in one arm while slowing lifting and lowering your legs from a standing position.
 It challenges you to be intentional with core position and keeping your shoulder blades tight.

 Injecting instability into your routine forces the target muscles to work harder in order to compensate for the uneven load.
 It also engages the stabilizing muscles that would otherwise be left behind.